Inpatient Rehab in Long Island

 Short-term or 30-day programs are most common, but extended-stay programs exist for those under residential or inpatient treatment.

-For extended inpatient treatment, patients stay in the facility and receive treatment for 90 days up to several years.
+For extended inpatient treatment, patients stay in the facility and receive treatment from healthcare providers for 90 days up to several years.

 Here are the factors that impact the length of stay for individuals receiving inpatient care: